brettchalupa/sokoworld/README.md

 Ideally in the future this would push builds for desktop operating systems, create tags, etc., but this works for development.

+### Building for Desktop

+MacOS & Linux (.deb) use [cargo bundle](https://github.com/burtonageo/cargo-bundle):

+1. Install cargo bundle: `cargo install cargo-bundle`
+2. Build the bundle: `cargo bundle --release`

+There's a `release_macos.sh` script to build and upload a Universal app for macOS (works on both Intel and Apple Silicon Macs).

 ## Credits

 - Programming: Brett Chalupa